 Recommended tripod for webcam and smartphone

-Another great feature is you can detach one of the legs and use it with the ball head as a monopod.
+Another splendid feature is you can detach one of the legs and use it with the ball head as a monopod.

-So if you want a tripod that you can use as you grow with your YouTube video making the GEEKOTO AT24 Traveller could be a good choice.
+So, if you want a tripod that you can use as you grow with your YouTube video making the GEEKOTO AT24 Traveller could be an excellent choice.

 Two accessories are also included.
 An Arca-Swiss quick release base for faster mounting and releasing, plus a Bluetooth shutter remote for iPhones.
 For a closer look watch this video from KobraTech.